2024–25 Seattle Redhawks men's basketball team

 The 2024–25 Seattle Redhawks men's basketball team represented Seattle University in the 2024–25 NCAA Division I men's basketball season.
-They are led by fourth-year head coach Chris Victor and played their games on campus at the Redhawk Center and off campus at Climate Pledge Arena.
+They were led by fourth-year head coach Chris Victor and played their games on campus at the Redhawk Center and off campus at Climate Pledge Arena.
 They competed as members of the Western Athletic Conference.
-This was the RedHawks’ last season as a member of the Western Athletic Conference, as they will join the West Coast Conference effective July 1, 2025.
+This was the Redhawks’ last season as a member of the Western Athletic Conference, as they will join the West Coast Conference effective July 1, 2025.

 Previous season

 The Redhawks finished the season 23–14, 11–9 in conference play to finish in fourth place.
 In the WAC tournament, the team won their quarterfinals game against California Baptist before losing to Grand Canyon in the semifinals.
 The Redhawks were invited to the CBI tournament, where they defeated Delaware State, Evansville, Fairfield, and High Point to win the CBI championship, the program's first postseason tournament championship.